-Here’s how to enable and use picture-in-picture in Safari on your Mac.
+Here’s how to enable and use Picture in Picture in Safari on your Mac.

-Enabling picture-in-picture in Safari on Mac
+Enabling Picture in Picture in Safari on Mac

-While the video is playing, either right-click or hold Control and click the small volume icon and pick Enter Picture in Picture.
+While the video is playing, either right-click or hold the Control key and click the small volume icon and pick Enter Picture in Picture.
 This is the same button you would use to mute the sound.

 If you have no other tabs open, you’ll see the volume icon in the address bar.